firedrakeproject/Irksome/demos/mixed_wave/demo_RTwave.py.rst

 mesh and the approximating spaces::

   from firedrake import *
-  from irksome import GaussLegendre, Dt, TimeStepper
+  from irksome import GaussLegendre, Dt, MeshConstant, TimeStepper

   N = 10